General meaning

 The body endures continuous effort, with peaks of tension that become repetitive.

-Regarding health, the Whip and the Anchor can refer to pains or chronic issues that settle over time, often linked to overwork or repetitive stress.
-The Anchor evokes what becomes fixed in the body: muscle tension, contractures, back problems, deep fatigue, everything that inscribes itself over time.
-The Whip adds the idea of crises, flare-ups, periods when pain or nervousness intensifies, often related to work or daily constraints.
-The combination suggests that the same life pattern continues to replay despite the body's signals, and that a clear break, a change of pace or framework may be necessary to prevent the situation from hardening further.
+Regarding health, the Whip and the Anchor can refer to pains or chronic issues that develop over time, often linked to overwork or repetitive stress.
+The Anchor evokes what becomes entrenched in the body: muscle tension, contractures, back problems, deep fatigue, everything that inscribes itself over time.
+The Whip adds the notion of crises, flare-ups, periods when pain or nervousness intensifies, often related to work or daily constraints.
+This combination suggests that the same life pattern continues to replay despite the body's signals, and that a clear break, a change of pace or framework may be necessary to prevent the situation from hardening further.

 Objects